Call us: 0400 325521

 Heel to but kicks

-Dependent on session either:
+Dependent on the session or your experience either:

-5 x 30 secs efforts flat
+5 x 30 secs efforts flat or

 5 x 30 secs efforts hill